 If you miss a dose, you should take it as soon as possible, but you should not take more than your total daily dose in any 24-hour period.
 Do not take a double dose to make up for a forgotten dose.

 If you stop taking Atomoxetine there are usually no side effects, but your ADHD symptoms may return.
 You should talk to your doctor first before you stop treatment.

 Your doctor will do some tests:

 They will also be done when the dose is changed.
 These tests will include:

-Atomoxtine does not need to be taken forever.
-If you take atomoxetine for more than a year, your doctor will review your treatment, to see if the medicine is still needed.
+Atomoxetine does not need to be taken for ever.
+If you take Atomoxetine for more than a year, your doctor will review your treatment, to see if the medicine is still needed.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Although some people get side effects most people find that Atomoxetine helps them.
 Your doctor will talk to you about these side effects.